Olympus E-P1 vs Sony NEX-7

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the NEX-7 has an electronic viewfinder (2359k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-P1 relies on live view and the rear LCD for framing.
 The adjacent table lists some of the other core features of the Olympus E-P1 and Sony NEX-7 along with similar information for a selection of comparators.

 One feature that differentiates the E-P1 and the NEX-7 is in-body image stabilization (IBIS).
-The E-P1 reduces the risk of handshake-induced blur with all attached lenses, while the NEX-7 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-P1 reduces the risk of handshake-induced blur with all attached lenses, while the NEX-7 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The E-P1 writes its imaging data to SDHC cards, while the NEX-7 uses SDXC or Memory Stick PRO Duo cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-P1 and Sony Alpha NEX-7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the NEX-7 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-P1 does not feature such a mic input.